langur

 composite comparisons

-Items of the same type (arrays, hashes, or ranges) may be directly compared for equality or inequality.
+Items of the same type (lists, hashes, or ranges) may be directly compared for equality or inequality.